neuropoly/coil-spine7t/README.md

 # coil-spine7t
-Material for the 8Tx/20Rx 7T c-spine coil
+CAD and PCB designs of the 8Tx/20Rx 7T c-spine coil.

 ## Citation